-Information about Fall 2021 instruction is located on the Safe Return to Campus website.
+Information about current instruction is located on the Safe Return to Campus website.
 We will continue to monitor the pandemic closely and will follow public health guidance issued by federal and state health officials and the Centers for Disease Control and Prevention (“CDC”).

-Will I be required to attend my Fall 2021 classes in person?
+Will I be required to attend my classes in person?

 Yes.
 When courses are offered in-person, students are generally expected to attend those courses in person.